 What is your retainer fee?

-Your initial retainer amount could be anywhere from zero to $2,500 depending on how urgently work needs to be done on your case.
+Your initial retainer amount would typically be between zero and $2,500 depending on how urgently work needs to be done on your case.
 For each week that you are willing to wait, your retainer amount can be reduced by the amount of your weekly payment, until the retainer amount reaches zero.
 For example, if your weekly payments are $250/week, and you are willing to wait two weeks, your retainer would be $2,000.
 Using those same numbers, if you are willing to wait ten weeks, your initial retainer would be zero.

 Do you offer flat-fee services?